-An analysis of risk outcomes relapse/progression, transplant-related mortality, and overall mortality will be conducted while adjusting for imbalance in other risk factors using a Cox proportional hazards model (10).
-To fit the multivariate model, a stepwise backward selection procedure will be used while considering relapse risk status (low risk, high risk), age at transplant and Karnofsky performance score (<90 versus ≥ 90).
-An examination of the goodness-of-fit will be performed using Grambsch-Therneau and Martingale residual plots (11) and Loess smooth of Cleveland (12).
+A comparative analysis of risk outcomes relapse/progression, TRM, and overall mortality will be conducted while adjusting for imbalance in other risk factors using a stratified Cox proportional hazards model.
+To fit the multivariate model, a stepwise backward selection procedure will be used while considering the type of conditioning regimen (melphalan versus Melphalan with bortezomib), relapse risk status (low risk, high risk), age at transplant and Karnofsky performance score (<90 versus $\geq 90$ ).
+An examination of the goodness-of-fit will be performed using Grambsch-Therneau and Martingale residual plots and lowess smooth of Cleveland.
 Covariates yielding a p-value of 0.05 or less will be an indication of statistical significance.
 The proportionality assumption for Cox regression will be validated by introducing a time-dependent covariate for each risk factor and outcome.
 This analysis will be presented in terms of relative risks (RR) along with the corresponding p values for each covariate.

-5.9 Safety Analysis
+5.8.3.
+Safety Analysis

 Safety Analysis will be performed on all patients who have at least one dose of medication on either treatment arms over the course of this study.
 The severity of the toxicities will be graded according to the NCI CTCAE v3.0 whenever possible.
 Events during the first 100 days after transplantation will be considered possibly related to the transplant for this analysis.
-Regimen-related toxicity will be graded and presented in a descriptive nature as incidence rates and corresponding exact binomial 95% confidence intervals.
+Regimen-related toxicity will be graded and presented in a descriptive nature as incidence rates and corresponding 95% confidence intervals.

-5.9.1 Safety Monitoring Endpoints
+5.8.3.1.
+Safety Monitoring Endpoints

-The incidence of toxicities of grade 3 or higher toxicities (CTCAE version 3.0), the incidence of probable viral fungal and bacterial infections, and the incidence of treatment-related mortality, i.e., from causes other than relapse or progression, will be recorded for each patient at set intervals over the course of the study.
+The incidence of toxicities of grade 3 or higher toxicities (CTCAE version 3.0); the incidence of probable viral, fungal, and bacterial infections; and the incidence of treatment-related mortality, i.e., from causes other than relapse or progression, will be recorded for each patient at set intervals over the course of the study.
 Safety data will be described in a variety of ways, both graphical and tabular, and incidence will be compared across time points and treatment arms.
 The Data and Safety Monitoring Board will be presented with a comprehensive semi-annual report that will contain both solicited and unsolicited adverse event reports.

-5.10 Stopping rules
+5.9.
+Stopping rules

-If the non-relapse mortality rate in the experimental group receiving high-dose melphalan and bortezomib within the first 28 days after transplantation exceeds 10% then the study will be stopped.
+If the non-relapse mortality rate in the experimental group receiving bortezomib within the first 3 month post exceeds 10% then the study will be stopped.
+It is assumed that the non-relapse mortality in the standard high dose melphalan regimen is 3%.
 Resumption of patient accrual will only be permitted after review of interim results by the Institutional Review Board and the Data Safety Monitoring Board.

-5.11 Monitoring Compliance.
+5.10.
+Monitoring Compliance.